 - Lightly steam the fresh clean Brussel sprouts till tender yet still firm to the bite about 3-5 minutes or so.
 Immediately remove from the heat and place in an ice bath to rapidly cool the Brussel sprouts.

 - Drain Brussel sprouts in a colander for about 20 minutes to remove most of the moister from them.

-- Container 1; add the 1 cup of all-purpose flour.
+- Container 1 add the 1 cup of all-purpose flour.

-- Container 2; add the 3 large eggs and lightly beat them.
+- Container 2 add the 3 large eggs and lightly beat them.

-- In the final step; place the brussel sprouts in the breadcrumb mixture, place a tight-fighting lid on and gently shake a few at a time in the breadcrumb mixture to evenly coat the brussel sprouts.
+Next; place the flour-coated Brussels sprouts in the egg wash, using metal tongs remove them from the egg wash.In the final step; place the Brussels sprouts in the breadcrumb mixture, place a tight-fighting lid on and gently shake a few at a time in the breadcrumb mixture to evenly coat the Brussels sprouts.

 - Meanwhile, add 1/4 of a cup of frying oil of your choice to a cast iron skillet or metal frying pan; do not use olive oil it does not have the proper smoke point for frying and will leave your fried Brussel sprouts with a bitter taste.
-Let the oil come to a medium-high temperature before adding brussel sprouts to oil.
+Let the oil come to a medium-high temperature before adding Brussels sprouts to oil.

 - Place on metal bakers racks you have inserted in a metal baking sheet as they become done and serve immediately with your favorite homemade marinara sauce.

-© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2015.
+© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2020-2013.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Heidy L. McCallum and The McCallum’s Shamrock Patch with appropriate and specific direction to the original content.